WithPrecedent/camina/README.md

 ## Passthrough
 * `Proxy`: transparently wraps an object and directs access methods to access the wrapped object when appropriate (under construction for edge cases).

-## Factories
-* `InstanceFactory`: mixin that stores all subclass instances in the `instances` class attribute and returns stored instances when the `create` classmethod is called.
-* `LibraryFactory`: mixin that stores all subclasses and subclass instances in the `library` class attribute and returns stored subclasses and/or instances when the `create` classmethod is called.
-* `SourceFactory`: mixin that calls the appropriate creation method based on the type of passed first argument to `create` and the types stored in the keys of the `sources` class attribute.
-* `StealthFactory`: mixin that returns stored subclasses when the `create` classmethod is called without having a `subclasses` class attribute like SubclassFactory.
-* `SubclassFactory`: mixin that stores all subclasses in the `subclasses` class attribute and returns stored subclasses when the `create` classmethod is called.
-* `TypeFactory`: mixin that calls the appropriate creation method based on the type of passed first argument to `create` and the snakecase name of the type.
-This factory is prone to significant key errors unless you are sure of the snakecase names of all possible submitted type names.
-SourceFactory avoids this problem by allowing you to declare corresponding types and string names.

 ## Converters